 Each incoming question is parsed by Alpino.
-To improve parsing accuracy on this specific task, the disambiguation model was retrained on a corpus which contained annotated and manually corrected dependency trees for 650 quiz questions.3 For CLEF 2005, we used a model which was trained on data which also included manually corrected dependency trees of the CLEF 2003 and 2004 questions.
+To improve parsing accuracy on this specific task, the disambiguation model was retrained on a corpus which contained annotated and manually corrected dependency trees for 650 quiz questions.3 For CLEF 2005, we used a model which was trained on data which also included (manually corrected dependency trees of) the CLEF 2003 and 2004 questions.
 It achieved an accuracy of 97.6 on CLEF 2005 questions.

-On the basis of the dependency relations returned by the parser the question type is determined.
-Joost distinguishes between 29 different question types.
+On the basis of the dependency relations returned by the parser the question class is determined.
+Joost distinguishes between 29 different question classes.
 18 question types are related to the relation tuples that were extracted off-line.
 Note that a single relation can often be questioned in different ways.
 For instance, whereas a frequent question type asks for the meaning of an acronym (What does the abbreviation RSI stand for?), a less frequent type asks for the abbreviation of a given term (What is the abbreviation of Mad Cow Disease?).
-The other 11 question types identify questions asking for an amount, the date or location of an event, the first name of a person, the name of an organisation, HOW-questions, WHICH-questions, and definition questions.
+The other 11 question types identify questions asking for an amount, the date or location of an event, the (first) name of a person, the name of an organisation, how-questions, WH-questions, and definition questions.

 For each question type, one or more syntactic patterns are defined.
-For instance, the following pattern accounts for questions asking for the capital of a country:
+For instance, the following pattern accounts for questions asking for the capital of a country :

+'''

-(5) $$\left\{ \begin{array}{ll} \langle \mathtt{wat/W}, \ \mathtt{wh}, \ \mathtt{is/I} \rangle, & \langle \mathtt{is/I}, \ \mathtt{su}, \ \mathtt{hoofdstad/H} \rangle \\ \langle \mathtt{hoofdstad/H}, \ \mathtt{mod}, \ \mathtt{van/V} \rangle, & \langle \mathtt{van/V}, \ \mathtt{obj1}, \ \mathtt{Country/C} \rangle \end{array} \right\}$$
+(4) \quad \left\{ \begin{array}{ll} \langle \texttt{wat/W}, \texttt{wh, is/I} \rangle, & \langle \texttt{is/I}, \texttt{su, hoofdstad/H} \rangle \\ \langle \texttt{hoofdstad/H}, \texttt{mod, van/V} \rangle, & \langle \texttt{van/V}, \texttt{obj1}, \texttt{Country/C} \rangle \end{array} \right\}

+'''

 Depending on the question type, it is useful to identify one or two additional arguments.
 For instance, the dependency relations assigned to the question Wat is de hoofdstad van Togo?
-(What is the capital of Togo?) match with the pattern in (5), and instantiate Country as Togo.
-Therefore, the question type capital is assigned, with Togo as its argument: capital(Togo).
-Similarly, Who is the king of Norway? is classified as function(king, Norway), and In which year did the Islamic revolution in Iran start? is classified as date(revolution).
+(What is the capital of Togo?) match with the pattern in (4), and instantiate Country as Togo.
+Therefore, the question type capital is assigned, with Togo as its argument.
+Similarly, Who is the king of Norway? is classified as function(king,Norway), and In which year did the Islamic revolution in Iran start? is classified as date(revolution).